KLTZ

 KLTZ (1240 AM) is a radio station licensed to serve Glasgow, Montana.
-The station is owned by Glasgow Broadcasting Corporation.
+The station is owned by Tim Phillips, through licensee Glasgow Media Group, LLC.
 It airs a country music format.
 The talk show Live Under the Big Sky airs every Tuesday, Wednesday and Thursday from 9 am to 10 am.
 The show is hosted by Stan Ozark.

 It and its sister station, KLAN (93.5 FM, "Mix 93"), are managed by Tim Phillips, who also serves as the Program Director.
-Production staff includes Program Director/General Manager Tim Phillips, News and Sports Director Stan "Boomer" Ozark, Leila Seyfert, Maxwell Knodel, Fynn Sukut, and Keirsten Wethern.
+Production staff includes Program Director/General Manager Tim Phillips, News and Sports Director Stan "Boomer" Ozark, Leila Seyfert, Maxwell Knodel, and Keirsten Wethern.
 Gwen Page serves as the Traffic Manager and Receptionist; Georgie Kulczyk serves as the Office Manager.

 History

 Founded in 1954 by W.L.
 "Bill" Holter.